Paul Englishby

-Paul Englishby is a film and theatre composer, orchestrator, conductor and pianist.
+Paul Englishby is a film and theatre composer, orchestrator, conductor, and pianist.
 He is best known for his Emmy Award-winning jazz score for David Hare's Page Eight, his orchestral score for the Oscar nominated An Education, his BAFTA nominated score for the BBC's Luther and his many theatre scores for the Royal Shakespeare Company, with whom Paul is an associated artist.

-Short Biography
+Biographical summary

 Englishby was born in Preston, Lancashire in 1970.
 He was musically active by his teenage years, performing as a pianist in big bands and jazz ensembles as well as writing and composing his own works.
 He studied at Goldsmiths' College and at the Royal Academy of Music, where he received the Charles Lucas Prize for Composition and the Arthur Hervey Scholarship, as well as receiving a BBC Sound on Film Commission.

 The Last Clarinet for orchestra and narrator was Englishby's first published work, and continues to be performed internationally.
 His other works include Short Symphony (1997), String Quartet (1995) and Blackpool Lights for Orchestra (1993).
 Aside from these Englishby composed pieces for his own group, The Paul Englishby Big Band, which has performed at Ronnie Scott's Jazz Club.

-Scores and Compositions
+Scores and compositions

 In recent years, Englishby has written the original scores for a number of films and television programmes.
 In 2012 he won the Emmy Award for Best Original Main Title Theme Music for Page Eight, starring Bill Nighy and Rachel Weisz.
 He also received an Ivor Novello nomination.

 Englishby is a prolific composer for the BBC, scoring all five series of the critically acclaimed drama Luther, starring Idris Elba, for which he received a BAFTA nomination.
 He has also scored two series of the hit series The Musketeers.

 He won the ASCAP Award in 2009 for his film score to Miss Pettigrew Lives for a Day, directed by Bharat Nalluri.
 He also wrote the score for Lone Scherfig's Oscar nominated feature An Education, starring Carey Mulligan, and A Royal Night Out, starring Rupert Everett and Bel Powley.
 He was also music director and composer for the 2013 film Sunshine On Leith, featuring songs by The Proclaimers, and directed by Dexter Fletcher.

-Englishby has collaborated with world-class film directors, including Debbie Isitt on critically acclaimed Brit-flick Confetti, and on the film Ten Minutes Older featuring works from directors Spike Lee, Werner Herzog, Bernardo Bertolucci, Mike Figgis and Jean-Luc Godard.
+Englishby has collaborated with world-class film directors, including Stephen Mangan on critically acclaimed Brit-flick Confetti, and on the film Ten Minutes Older featuring works from directors Spike Lee, Werner Herzog, Bernardo Bertolucci, Mike Figgis and Jean-Luc Godard.

 As well as commissions for film and TV, he has composed classical works for various ensembles.
 His credits include The Last Clarinet for solo clarinet, orchestra and narrator in 1995, Byron for large orchestra and Weep No More for string orchestra.

 Englishby also recently completed a large public arts commission entitled Fireworks, several pieces for choir, orchestra, chamber group and school children, in commemoration of the Combe Down Stone Mines Project in Bath.